"

 By the end of this section you will be able to:

-• Define and differentiate disease, pathology, and pathophysiology
+• Define and differentiate disease, pathology, and pathophysiology.

-Changes can occur at the macroscopic or gross level, which means you can see the changes with your eyes or they can happen at the microscopic level, which means you need a light microscope or an electron microscope to see the changes.
-Histopathology is the study of the tissues to identify changes at the cellular or microscopic level.
+Changes can occur at the macroscopic or gross level, which means you can see the changes with your eyes, or they can happen at the microscopic level, which means you need a light microscope or an electron microscope to see the changes.
+Histopathology is the study of tissues to identify changes at the cellular or microscopic level.

 This figure shows the normal appearance of the lining of the aorta and the changes to appearance in mild atheropsclerosis

-Figure 1.1a – DHPLC Specimen C0327 – Pathological changes at the gross level – Aorta: progression of atherosclerosis
+DHPLC Specimen C0327 – Pathological changes at the gross level – Aorta: progression of atherosclerosis

 This figure shows progression of atherosclerosis of the aorta from moderate to severe at the gross level

-Figure 1.1b– DHPLC Specimen C0333 – Pathological changes at the gross level – Aorta: progression of atherosclerosis
+DHPLC Specimen C0333 – Pathological changes at the gross level – Aorta: progression of atherosclerosis

-Physiology is the study of the function of cells, tissues and organs and so pathophysiology looks at the changes in function that are detrimental.
-Impaired function can have a big impact on overall quality of life and it is often these changes that lead us to go see a doctor to find out what is wrong.
+DHPLC E-slide PATH 425-175 – Pathological changes at the microscopic level – Cervical CancerPhysiology is the study of the function of cells, tissues ,and organs and so pathophysiology looks at the detrimental changes in these functions.
+Impaired function can have a big impact on overall quality of life, and it is often these changes that lead us to go see a doctor to find out what is wrong.

 An Example From Everyday Life

-Let us use the analogy of a bicycle to illustrate these terms.
+Let’s use the analogy of a bicycle to illustrate these terms.

 A bicycle is made of many parts: wheels, chain, gears, seat, etc. However, for a bike to function properly, every single part has to be made properly and work in cooperation with the other parts.

-an outline of a 2 wheeled bike
+outline of a normal two wheeled bicycle

-Figure 1.2 – Normal bicycle
+Normal bicycle

 You send the following image: